Tinkerforge/doc/en/source/Kits/Blinkenlights/Blinkenlights.rst

 server or tablet.

 The kit can be extended by other Tinkerforge products.
+In game applications the
+:ref:`Giant Game Pad <multi_touch_bricklet_giant_game_pad>`
+can be used for controls.
+The
+:ref:`Piezo Speaker Bricklet <piezo_speaker_bricklet>` can provide background music and the :ref:`Segment Display 4x7 <segment_display_4x7_bricklet>` can
+show a score.
+It is possible to play pong with two :ref:`Dual Button Bricklets <dual_button_bricklet>`.

-In game applications the :ref:`Multi Touch Bricklet <multi_touch_bricklet>` can be useful when custom game controls are needed.
-With :ref:`Master Brick Extensions <product_overview_master_extensions>` the USB interface can be changed to :ref:`Wi-Fi <wifi_extension>` or :ref:`Ethernet <ethernet_extension>` so smart phone or tablet controlled applications are possible.
+With the :ref:`Ethernet Extension <ethernet_extension>` the USB interface can be changed to Ethernet, to allow smart phone or tablet controlled applications.
 A larger display can be created by attaching more LED Pixels to the kit.

 A :ref:`demo application <starter_kit_blinkenlights_demo_examples>` implements